Our website uses cookies for statistical purposes.

 Please keep in mind that these costs for the Netherlands digital nomad visa are estimated and can be subject to change by the authorities.

 The digital nomad visa is only suitable for some categories of foreign nationals.
-If you have questions about the other available residence permits in Netherlands, those for employees in the Netherlands or for highly qualified professionals, such as researchers, our team can help you.
-We can assess your case prior to your submission with the Immigration and Naturalization Service.
+If you have questions about the other available residence permits in the Netherlands, those for employees in the Netherlands or for highly qualified professionals, such as researchers, our team can help you.
+We can assess your case prior to your submission to the Immigration and Naturalization Service.

 Digital nomads will enjoy Amsterdam’s vibrancy and lifestyle.
 While it is true that many digital nomads enjoy their independence and wish to ensure that they continue to work in this manner, others may find that they wish to remain in the Netherlands.
 If this is your case, our team can give you more details about the long-term residence and even Dutch citizenship, if you are interested.